OldManUmby/DND.SRD.Wiki/pages/12.spellcasting/default.md

 **Duration:** Concentration, up to 10 minutes

 You create a wall of ice on a solid surface within range.
-You can form it into a hemispherical dome or a sphere with a radius of up to 10 feet, or you can shape a flat surface made up of ten 10-foot-square panels.
+You can form it into a hemispherical dome or a sphere with a radius of up to 10 feet, or you can shape a flat surface made up of ten 10-foot square panels.
 Each panel must be contiguous with another panel.
 In any form, the wall is 1 foot thick and lasts for the duration.

 If the wall cuts through a creature’s space when it appears, the creature within its area is pushed to one side of the wall and must make a Dexterity saving throw.
 On a failed save, the creature takes 10d6 cold damage, or half as much damage on a successful save.